Ostorlab/KB/DANGEROUS_API_EXEC/description.md

-List of all command execution API calls
+List of all command execution API calls.